 The City has completed all of its original NSP activities and activities on which primarily program income will be spent are underway.
-While responding to COVID-19 temporarily put some implementation items on hold, staff anticipates getting back on track in the 2021-22 fiscal year.
+While responding to COVID-19 temporarily put some implementation items on hold, work is now underway on a property the City owns that will be used as low-income senior shared housing.